01 The Body Reacts Before the Mind Can Intervene

 3. Scripture Explained Why: God's sovereignty is resisted because humans are spiritually blind, their hearts are deceitful, and they suppress truth in unrighteousness.
 The problem is not lack of evidence.
 The problem is the inability to accept it.

-4. The Resistance Validates the Doctrine: The fact that people resist God's sovereignty exactly as Scripture predicts is itself evidence for the doctrine.
-The resistance pattern is the doctrine's best argument.
+4. The Resistance Validates the Truth: The fact that people resist God's sovereignty exactly as Scripture predicts is itself evidence for the truth.
+The resistance pattern is the truth's best argument.

 5. Pastoral Responses Change: Understanding the psychology of resistance means we stop relying on arguments alone, start praying for illumination, lead with wonder rather than debate, and trust God's Holy Spirit to open blind eyes.